San7o/valFuzz/README.md

 ## Benchmarks

 You can define a benchmark function with the macro `BENCHMARK`.
-Inside the benchmark, you can do any setup / cleanup and run an expression to be benchmarked with `BENCHMARK_RUN`.
+Inside the benchmark, you can do any setup / cleanup and run an expression to be benchmarked with `BENCHMARK_RUN(space, expr)`.
+The first argument is gonna be the space complecity, this will be used to produce a report if you specified `--report <file>`; the second argument is the expression that will be evaluated.
+If you didn't specify a report file, you can set any value in the first argument.

 > currently, the cache will be reset between benchmarks only on linux